MiloLug/prcon3/readme.md

 ## Immediately short:
 This is an online explorer that gives access to files through php or ftp functions.
-(Ie, you can upload it to the host and edit files directly through PHP , without the use of FTP)
+(Ie, you can upload it to the host and edit files directly through PHP , without the use of FTP).
+On phones the site also works great :)
+### What can:

+ - [x] Access your files through FTP or directly from PHP on the host
+ - [x] Upload and download files
+ - [x] Create and extract .zip archives
+ - [x] Two file editors.
+The first is light version, second- with code highlighting, linting, searching...
+ - [x] delete, cut, copy, paste files
+ - [x] easy add new UI languages, redactors

-### using:
+### Setup and using:
 1. Download the folder ***prcon3***, upload it to the host.
-2. Go to it through the browser ( http(s)://blablabla/prcon3/ )
+2. Go to it through the browser ( http(s)://yoursite/prcon3/ )
 3. Click on this button
 ![enter image description here](https://i.ibb.co/RDGzDhj/image.png)
 4. login from php: